bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:41:14

 Yeah, because it is invalid.
-The one you sent me is invalid, of course.
+The one you sent me is invalid, Sjors.

 Speaker 1: 00:41:17